 Dates & Pricing

-Our vessel, the 56-foot Salty Lady, departs from Sausalito (just north of San Francisco) at 9:30am.
+Our vessel, the 56-foot Salty Lady, departs from San Francisco Yacht Harbor at 9:30am.
 On every trip we provide a whale expert, a seabird expert, a professional photographer (who shares photos with you for free!!) and a wildlife sightings recorder.
 No matter what animals we see, our experts will tell you all about them and they will be photographed and recorded in digital databases.

 To start the trip, we cruise under the Golden Gate Bridge, often seeing harbor porpoise along the way, and travel up the coastline of the Marin Headlands.
 We then check in at Diablo Cove to see the hauled-out harbor seals and the occasional Black Oystercatcher birds on the rocks.
 From there, we head past Point Bonita Lighthouse and begin our 27-mile journey through the open ocean, humpback whale watching and birding all along the way.

 A little under 2 hours later, we pull into the calm waters of Fisherman’s Bay at Southeast Farallon Island.
 There, we soak in the incredible marine habitat which supports over 300,000 breeding seabirds, over 5,000 seals and sea lions and over 100 great white sharks in the fall months (disclaimer: it is very rare to see sharks on our trips, but they are there!).
 There are also several resident gray whales to see at the Farallon Islands, one of the only places in the world to see them outside of Alaskan waters during the summer months.